Insensitivity of the Coulomb breakup of halo nuclei to spectroscopic factors: Formalism

 The non-central part of $V_{c\rm n}$, induced by the deformation of the core, translates into an angle dependence, which reads at first order

 where $\hat{r}'$ is the solid angle of the $c$-n relative coordinate $\ve{r}'$ expressed in the core's intrinsic reference frame, $Y_{\lambda}^{\mu}$ is a spherical harmonic and $\beta$ is the quadrupole deformation of the core, which acts here as a coupling strength between the different $c$-n configurations.
-In the derivation over $\sigma$, we neglect the second term of $V$, see \Eq{Vcn_NLO_central}.
+In the derivative with respect to $\sigma$, we neglect the second term of $V$ \eq{Vcn_NLO_central}, as it yields a higher-order non-central correction to $V_{c\rm n}$.

 In \Eq{H_tot}, the intrinsic Hamiltonian of the core $h_c$ accounts for the core structure in a collective model.
 It satisfies the eigenvalue equation

 where $\epsilon_c$ are the energies of the core states identified by its spin $I_c$, spin projection $M_c$ and parity $\pi_c$.
 Since we describe the core as an axially symmetric rigid rotor, its eigenstates $\phi_{M_{c}}^{I_{c}\pi_c}$ are given by the Wigner matrices ${\cal D}^{I_c}_{M_cK_c}$ \cite{BOHRMOTT69}, where $K_c$ is the bandhead of the rotational band.